 But majoring in political science gives students many more options as well.
 Graduates of the UVM Political Science Department have gone on to graduate studies in political science, international affairs, and other fields.
 Our majors have taken jobs in Federal, state and local governments, journalism, advocacy groups, non-governmental organizations, high school teaching, business, financial services and many other fields.
+In fact, because of the broad interdisciplinary focus of the College of Arts and Sciences undergraduate program, political science majors are equipped with a broad range of transferable skills that prepare them for success in any profession.

 Majoring in political science may not prepare you for a specific profession the way that majoring in nursing or accounting would.
 What it does do is ground you in basic concepts of politics and governance, while providing the tools for critical thinking and writing that are necessary for a broad range of professional careers.
 The political science major is a traditional pathway to law school, and UVM’s Political Science Department does an excellent job in preparing its students for the study of law.
 We have a range of courses on the American legal system, a large concentration of faculty in the area and an active pre-law advising program.